39 great paddle trails

 - Shoalhaven Gorge

 The hardest thing about describing this place is doing it justice.
 There’s something very special about Lake Yarrunga and the Shoalhaven River in Shoalhaven Gorge.
-Paddlers are given a communion with nature that rejuvenates their spirit and makes their heart sing.
+Paddlers are given a communion with nature that rejuvenates their spirit and makes their hearts sing.

 - Broughton Creek